openmusic-project/OM-XMM/README.md

 XMM is a C++ library that implements Gaussian Mixture Models and Hidden Markov Models for recognition and regression.
 The XMM library was developed for movement interaction in creative applications and implements an interactive machine learning workflow with fast training and continuous, real-time inference.
 See http://ircam-rnd.github.io/xmm/

+XMM-OM is a C++ library that manages data preparation, training, and prediction using XMM

+OM-XMM is a lisp library for open music that manages the XMM-OM C++ Library

 ### Authors

 Paul Best, Jean Bresson / STMS Lab: IRCAM - CNRS - Sorbonne Université (2018).